BraftonSupport/BraftonJoomla3Component/README.md

 turn on preview modules positions. view page in question with the parameter ?tp=1 added to the url

-*NOTE: be sure to turn this off when youa re done*
+*NOTE: be sure to turn this off when you are done*